open-telemetry/opentelemetry.io/content/en/docs/collector/configuration.md

 ## Extensions

-Extensions are available for for tasks that do not involve processing telemetry data.
+Extensions are available for tasks that do not involve processing telemetry data.
 Examples of extensions include health monitors.
 Extensions are optional.
 By default, no extensions are configured.
 A basic example of all available extensions is provided below.
 For detailed extension configuration, please see